Entry No. 42: I Now Pronounce You Stressed And Done

 - Emma Watson

-This post is probably not going to be relatable for most, but those who get it, will
+This post is probably not going to be relatable for most, but those who get it will GET IT.

 Welcome to my wedding planning blog entry.